eth-cscs/sarus/doc/config/timestamp-hook.rst

 As mentioned above, the real value of the Timestamp hook lies in interleaving it between other hooks in order to have a measurement of the elapsed time.
-For example, using the other hooks described in this documentation:
+For example, using other hooks described in this documentation:

 .. code-block:: json